Friday, March 8, 2013

 Friday's Forgotten (or Overlooked) Books: ALPHABET HICKS (1941) by Rex Stout

 This is my first encounter with a non-Nero Wolfe book by Rex Stout.
-I was a little leery at first - would I miss Wolfe and Archie too much to concentrate on this other detecting hero with admittedly, a very catchy name?
+I was a little leery at first - would I miss Wolfe and Archie too much to concentrate on this other detecting hero with admittedly, a very catchy moniker?

 (Those of you who didn't know that Stout wrote other stuff besides the Wolfe and Archie books, yeah he did.
 See, Rex Stout was a genius - he could do just about anything and did.)